textpattern/textpattern.github.io/tags/if_comments_preview.md

 ## Attributes

-This tag takes no attributes:
+This tag has no attributes.

 ## Examples